NSO-developer/xran-demo/Notifications-RPCs/NSO-Confd_Setup.md

 # NSO - ConfD Setup

-This document describes the procedure to configure NSO and ConfD on separate machines (servers / VMs).
+This document describes the procedure to configure NSO and ConfD on separate machines (servers / VMs) to demenostrate use of Notifications and RPCs in an xRAN-RU Netconf/Yang implementation.
+Particularly, we will limit the scope of this document to notifications and RPCs used by the xran-supervision model.

+## High-level Description

+The NSO machine serves as the Netconf Client and the ConfD machine serves as the Netconf Server (RU).

 ## Prerequisites